Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## SRT Packet Pacing and Live Congestion Control (LiveCC) {#liveCC}

-To ensure smooth video playback of a receiving peer, SRT in live mode ({{transmission-mode-live}}) must control the sender's buffer level to prevent overfill and depletion.
-Pacing control module is designed to send packets as fast as they are submitted by the application while maintaining relatively stable buffer level.
+To ensure smooth video playback on a receiving peer, SRT in case of live streaming must control the sender's buffer level to prevent overfill and depletion.
+The pacing control module is designed to send packets as fast as they are submitted by a video application while maintaining a relatively stable buffer level.
-While this looks like a simple problem, the sender's constituent of the Automatic Repeat Request (ARQ) system between input and output of the SRT sender adds some complexity.
+While this looks like a simple problem, the details of the Automatic Repeat Request (ARQ) behaviour between input and output of the SRT sender add some complexity.

-SRT needs a certain amount of bandwidth overhead in order to have space to insert retransmitted packets without affecting the SRT sender's main stream output rate too much so that packets can be transmitted normally.
+SRT needs a certain amount of bandwidth overhead in order to have space for the sender to insert packets for retransmission with minimum impact on the output rate of the main packet transmission.

-It is done by adjusting the maximum allowed bandwidth MAX_BW ({{maxbw}}) which limits the bandwidth usage by SRT and is used by live congestion control (LiveCC) module to calculate the minimum inter-sending time of consecutive packets PKT_SND_PERIOD.
+This balance is achieved by adjusting the maximum allowed bandwidth MAX_BW ({{maxbw}}) which limits the bandwidth usage by SRT.
+The MAX_BW value is used by the live congestion control (LiveCC) module to calculate the minimum interval between consecutive sent packets PKT_SND_PERIOD.
 In principle, the space between packets determines where retransmissions can be inserted, and the overhead represents the available margin.
 There is an empiric calculation that defines the interval, in microseconds, between two packets to give a certain bitrate.
-It's a function of the average packet payload (which includes video, audio, etc.) and configured maximum bandwidth MAX_BW.
+It's a function of the average packet payload (which includes video, audio, etc.) and the configured maximum bandwidth (MAX_BW).
 See {{default-liveCC}} for details.

-In live mode, it is allowed to drop those packets that can not be delivered in time ({{too-late-packet-drop}}).
+In case of live streaming, the sender is allowed to drop packets that cannot be delivered in time ({{too-late-packet-drop}}).

-To sum up, a combination of pacing control and live congestion control (LiveCC) modules controls SRT packets pacing based on the input rate and an overhead for packets retransmission in order to avoid congestion during fluctuations of the source bitrate.
+The combination of pacing control and live congestion control (LiveCC), based on the input rate and an overhead for packets retransmission, helps avoid congestion during fluctuations of the source bitrate.

-In addition to these mechanisms, in highly variable networks live mode fairness can be accomplished outside SRT by controlling the bitrate of the encoder at the input of the SRT sender.
-SRT provides a variety of network related statistics such as RTT estimation, the level of packet loss, the number of packets dropped by SRT, etc., which can be used for making decisions and adjusting the bitrate in real time.
+In case of live streaming over highly variable networks, fairness can be achieved by controlling the bitrate of the source encoder at the input of the SRT sender.
+SRT provides a variety of network related statistics, such as RTT estimation, packet loss level, the number of packets dropped, etc., which can be used for making decisions and adjusting the bitrate in real time.

 ### Configuring Maximum Bandwidth {#maxbw}

-There are several ways of configuring maximum bandwidth MAX_BW:
+There are several ways of configuring maximum bandwidth (MAX_BW):

-1. By means of setting the value of maximum bandwidth MAX_BW explicitly (MAXBW mode).
+1. MAXBW mode: Set the value explicitly.

    The recommended default value is 1 Gbps.
-Note that the default value is set only for live transmission mode.
+The default value is set only for live streaming.

    Note that this static setting is not well-suited to a variable input, like when you change the bitrate on an encoder.
 Each time the input bitrate is configured on the encoder, MAX_BW must also be reconfigured.

-   In this mode, SRT does not follow the fluctuations in the encoder input making it not suitable for variable bitrate (VBR) encoding use cases.
+   In MAXBW mode, SRT does not follow any fluctuations in the encoder input making it unsuitable for variable bitrate (VBR) encoding.

-2. By means of setting the SRT sender's input rate INPUT_BW and the overhead OVERHEAD (INPUTBW mode).
+2. INPUTBW mode: Set the SRT sender's input rate (INPUT_BW) and overhead (OVERHEAD).

    In this mode, SRT calculates the maximum bandwidth as follows: